Mapping Africa Transformations

 Security

-In the first six months of 2021, 60% of the victims of violent incidents in North and West Africa were located within 100 kilometres of a border.
-Almost half of them were civilians.
-The growing scale of transnational conflicts and groups, against a backdrop of increasingly complex dynamics, underscores the need for spatial tools that demonstrate how borders shape patterns of political violence.
+Borderlands are strongly associated with conflict.
+In 2023, 23% victims of violent events in North Africa were located within 100 km of a border.
+This percentage increases to 65% for West Africa.
+The growing number of transnational conflicts and groups underscores the need for a better understanding of how borders shape patterns of political violence.

 Related content